Skip to content

 }

-• expose is controlling whether some model is accessible through client-facing APIs.
+This option is controlling whether some model is accessible through client-facing APIs.
 Supported values are:

 • public (default) is declaring model to be available to the public.